THE TEN WORDS

 These commandments were the foundational laws that God gave to Israel to govern their nation, and, as we have seen, they were laws that were already in existence.
 In regard to these laws, Deut 4:6 says "Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people'" and "what great nation is there that has such statutes and righteous judgments as are in all this law which I set before you this day?" (v8).
 God's purpose was to bless the nation of Israel with His law, but also to use them as an example for other nations to follow.

 In Deut 5:10 God equates loving Him with keeping His commandments: "showing mercy unto thousands of them that love me and keep my commandments".
-In Deut 7:9 Moses reiterates this by stating "Therefore know that the Lord your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments".
+In Deut 7:9 Moses reiterates this by declaring "Therefore know that the Lord your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments".

 Ultimately, both the House of Israel and the House of Judah were driven from the land that God had given them and went into captivity because of their failure to keep these commandments.